 - Consumer Action: Consumer Lease Compass

-In 2018, with support from Herbert Smith Freehills, we are calling for expressions of interest from not-for-profit legal service providers and other public interest organisations to collaborate with our students.
+In 2018, with support from Herbert Smith Freehills, we called for expressions of interest from not-for-profit legal service providers and other public interest organisations to collaborate with our students.

 What does it involve?